Industrial and Manufacturing Engineering

 For either the M.S. or Ph.D., all courses taken outside of the IME Department must be approved in advance by the student's academic adviser.
 The total courses of study must be approved by the student's academic adviser, POS (plan of study) committee, and department chair.
 Students completing graduate degrees within the IME Department are expected to exhibit demonstrable expertise in the core competencies of either industrial engineering or manufacturing engineering.
 Students whose undergraduate major is in another field may be required to show proficiency in basic IME subjects.
 For further information in this regard, please consult the IME department.

 Each new student must have an academic advisor and select their POS committee by the end of their 1st semester of study (see IME grad handbook for requirements).
 This committee will be chaired by the faculty adviser and will provide direction, advice and examination of the student's work and achievement.
-All students must consult with their major advisor and submit a plan of study (POS) by the end of the second semester of study.
+All students must consult with their major advisor and submit a plan of study (POS) by the end of the 1st semester for Master's students and 2nd semester PhD students.
 Once approved, the POS will provide direction for the remainder of the student's degree work.

 Faculty List